deplatt/GrinNet/Written Reports/Sprint 1/s1-planning-report.md

 - See issue tracker: https://trello.com/b/oLoye0oC/grinnet

 ## Assignment
-- As a group: Updating requirements in the living document
+- As a group:
+    - Updating requirements in the living document
+    - Discussed sprint planning report.
 - Pranav:
     - 1 Use Case
 - Shibam: